SOFTS-Raw sugar gains on supply tightness and China demand hopes

 * Also boosting sugar, the dollar fell while oil bounced as optimism over the Chinese economy outweighed concern over a global recession.

-* ICE raw sugar speculators raised their net long position by 8,707 contracts to 127,409 in the week to Dec.
+* ICE raw sugar speculators raise their net long position by 8,707 contracts to 127,409 in the week to Dec.
 13, data showed.

 * In India, the world's No. 2 sugar exporter, 8.2 million tonnes of sugar have been produced since the start of the season on Oct.
 1, against 7.8 million tonnes in the same period last year, data showed.